Getting an ADHD Diagnosis can be overwhelming: there is no instruction manual handed to parents that tells us exactly how to help our child.

 But if they did not, it’s extremely important to consider one.
 Even if your kiddo has had their diagnosis for years, a neuropsych exam can shed so much light onto how your kiddo thinks and learns and moves thru the world.

-A neuropsyche exam is an extensive testing process ( about 4 to 6 hours over a day or two) that gives you all sorts of information on how the brain works, what is at the root of their learning and emotional challenges, their strengths and weaknesses in an academic setting, along with their motor and spatial abilities.
+A neuropsyche exam is an extensive testing process ( about 4 to 6 hours over a day or two) that gives you all sorts of information on how the brain works, what might be at the root of your child’s learning and emotional challenges, their strengths and weaknesses in an academic setting, along with their motor and spatial abilities.

 It was nothing short of amazing for us!